csc-training/hip-programming/docs/07-multi-gpu.md

 # GPU Context

-* Context is established when a HIP function such as hipMalloc() is called for the first time
+* Context is established when the first HIP function requiring an active context is called (eg. hipMalloc())
 * Several processes can create contexts for a single device
 * Resources are allocated per context
-* By default, one context per device per thread
+* By default, one context per device per process (since CUDA 4.0)
-    * Threads of the same process will create their own contexts
+    * Threads of the same process share the primary context (for each device)

 # Selecting device